rapidsai/cugraph/README.md

 The current version of cuGraph has some limitations:

+- Vertex IDs need to be 32-bit integers.
-- Only Int32 Vertex IDs are supported
+- Vertex IDs are expected to be contiguous integers starting from 0.
-- Vertex numbering is assumed to start at zero
-- abc

 cuGraph provides the renumber function to mitigate this problem.
-The renumber function maps the input vertex IDs to 32-bit contiguous integers starting from 0.
-Input vertex IDs can be either 32-bit or 64-bit integers, can be non-contiguous, and can start from an arbitrary number. cuGraph still requires the renumbered vertex IDs to be representable in 32-bit integers.
+Input vertex IDs for the renumber function can be either 32-bit or 64-bit integers, can be non-contiguous, and can start from an arbitrary number.
+The renumber function maps the provided input vertex IDs to 32-bit contiguous integers starting from 0. cuGraph still requires the renumbered vertex IDs to be representable in 32-bit integers.
 These limitations are being addressed and will be fixed soon.